In this Article

 Where you live can make a big impact on your salary.
 You can check out the highest paying cities for EMTs in the table below, according to the BLS.

-The BLS predicts a 6% growth in EMT roles by 2029, and that’s unlikely to change anytime soon.
-The medical emergencies and accidents that require EMT assistance are an unfortunate part of life, and that means EMTs can count on job security for years to come.
+The BLS predicts a 7% growth in EMT roles through 2031, and that’s unlikely to change anytime soon.
+Medical emergencies and accidents that require EMT assistance are an unfortunate part of life, and that means EMTs can count on job security for years to come.

 “There will always be a need for EMTs because emergencies, such as car crashes, natural disasters, and acts of violence will continue to require those needed EMT skills,” Roberts says.
 “Plus, residents at senior living places need transportation to get to the hospital and back because they are unable to transport themselves.”